This guide will explain how Staircasing works, how equity grows, and whether buying more shares could make financial sense for you.

 Frequently asked questions about building equity with Shared Ownership

 Yes.
+You can buy a larger additional share in one go, as long as you can afford it.
 You can purchase multiple shares in one go as long as you can afford them.
 This is known as interim staircasing and allows you to increase your ownership in larger steps rather than small increments.

 For example, if you initially bought 25%, you could later buy another 10%, 25% or any permitted share size depending on what you can afford at the time.